 The Dead Zone - King's Corner Review

 Welcome to King's Corner.
-A recurring series of reviews based on the screen adaptations of Stephen King's novels, reviewed and released in order of the original source material publishing date.
+A recurring series of reviews based on the screen adaptations of Stephen King's novels and collections, reviewed and released in order of the original source material publishing date.

 When you think about top tier Stephen King adaptations you tend to think of the likes of ‘Stand By Me’, ‘The Shawshank Redemption’ or ‘Misery’.
 They're the kind of film that no matter what point you start watching it you're compelled to stick with it to the end no matter how many times you've seen it before.
 Although it is rarely mentioned in the same conversation as these films, David Cronenberg's ‘The Dead Zone’ is more than worthy to be mentioned in the same breath as them.
 You could even say that the film is the perfect icebreaker for both sceptics of his horror work and those seeking to indulge in the dark side of King.